 （Billion Yen; rounded to the nearest 100 million yen）

 Performance per segment was as follows.

-Under these circumstances, the Group strove to reduce operation costs and improve vessel operation efficiency, and fleet restructure by sale of old vessel initiatively but remaining effect of weakened market rates in last quarter, the overall Dry Bulk Segment recorded a year-on-year decline revenue and a loss was expanded.
+Under these circumstances, the Group strove to reduce operation costs, improve vessel operation efficiency, and fleet restructure by sale of old vessel initiatively but remaining effect of weakened market rates in last quarter, the overall Dry Bulk Segment recorded a year-on-year decrease in revenue and a loss was recorded.

 Concerning LNG carriers, and drillship and FPSO (Floating Production, Storage and Offloading system), the business stayed firm for mid- and long-term charter contracts and contributed to secure stable profit.

 Concerning the offshore support vessel business, market rates declined due to the impact of oil price decline.